 What is Geophysics?

 Being a former field in classical physics, geophysics has established itself as an independent science more than a hundred years ago.
 In the broadest sense, geophysics is a geoscience describing the earth and its surroundings by physical methods.
 It used to include meteorology and oceanography, which later became independent disciplines.
-Nowadays, geophysics therefore mainly focuses on the physics of the solid earth as well as the upper (conductive) atmosphere, with processes covering many dimensions in both space and time.
-Concering its study subjects, geophysics belongs to the geosciences like geology and meteorology, however regarding its way of scientific conduct, it belongs to physics.
+Nowadays, geophysics therefore mainly focuses on the physics of the solid earth as well as the upper (conductive) atmosphere, with processes covering many scales in both space and time.
+Concerning its study subjects, geophysics belongs to the geosciences like geology and meteorology, however regarding its way of scientific conduct, it belongs to physics.

 Applied geophysics investigates the upper layers of the earth and fundamentally contributes to the search for resources and waste deposition.
 This makes it a viable economic factor.
 Together with other disciplines of geosciences, geophysics substantially contributes to medium and long term natural hazard management as well as resource development and environmental protection.

 Since the deeper interior of the earth cannot be accessed by drilling, geophysicists apply indirect methods to get information about the deep underground and its processes.
-These techniques include the observation of temperature, gravity and magnetic fields and the examination of seismic waves due to earth quakes.
+These techniques include the observation of temperature, gravity and magnetic fields and the examination of seismic waves due to earthquakes.